Sidekicks Vision inclusive leadership

 Sidekicks vision inclusive leadership for all martial arts students, started when GMO was in the U.S. Navy.
 GMO was teaching martial arts and was still a martial arts student, himself.
 In the late 1970’s GMO was training under Taekwondo instructor, Chuck Hawkins.
 Inspiration sparked inside GMO, to open his own Dojang and teach Taekwondo.

 Way back then, (DJ-ing Earth, Wind, and Fire) young GMO had the Sidekicks Vision inclusive leadership for all martial arts students.
+Here’s a video clip of GMO explaining why he started Sidekicks.

 How did GMO get the idea to start Sidekicks?